26:56

 This will allow your nervous system to unwind,

-To release what it no longer needs to carry,
+What it no longer needs to carry.

 To return to its natural rhythm.